darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Expands or collapses the plot of the curve.
 It is recommended to expand this section while getting familiar with the curve, or when investigating issues like loss of detail or curve "inversion" (documented under _toe power / shoulder power_).

 ### basic curve parameters

-This section is always available on the _settings_ page, and in 3-tab mode, it is also available on the _curve_ tab.

 pivot relative exposure and pivot target output
 : The pivot is the point on the curve around which contrast is adjusted.
 There are two controls: